QFT on curved spacetimes: axiomatic framework and examples: Constructing models

 The Peierls bracket satisfies the conditions of a Poisson bracket, in particular the Jacobi identity.
-The proof of the latter again uses the flatness of connection (see \cite{BFR}).
 Note that if one of the entries of \eqref{Peierls:bracket} is in the ideal $\mathfrak{F}_0(\Mcal)$, also the bracket is in the ideal, hence the Peierls bracket induces a Poisson bracket on the quotient algebra $\F_S(\Mcal)$.
 Unfortunately $\F(\Mcal)$ is not closed under the Poisson bracket, so in order to obtain a Poisson algebra, one needs more singular functionals than the multilocal ones.
 Such a class of functionals arises naturally in the quantization, so we will postpone the problem of extending $\F(\Mcal)$ to a space closed under $\Poi{.}{.}_S$ to section \ref{backtoclass}.